Surgical Biopsy VideoMacromedia Flash

 The tissue sample is sent to a pathologist.
 The pathologist preserves the sample and then studies it under a microscope.
 Learn more about pathology exams.

 In some cases, part of the biopsy sample is frozen in the pathology lab during a surgical biopsy.
-The pathologist examines thin sections of this frozen sample under a microscope to check for cancer cells.
+The pathologist examines thin sections of this frozen sample under a microscope to check for cancer cells or to assess the margins (see how close the cancer cells are to the edges of the sample).

-Although a frozen section can give a quick check of the tissue sample, it may be linked to false negative results .
-A false negative result shows cancer is not present when in fact, it is.
-For this reason, the results always need to be confirmed by other methods, which can take several days.
+Although a frozen section can give a quick check of the tissue sample, it may be linked to false negative or false positive results .
+A false negative result suggests cancer is not present when in fact, it is.
+A false positive result suggests cancer is present when it is not.
+For this reason, the results from a frozen sample always need to be confirmed by other methods, which can take several days.

 Surgical biopsy is accurate and gives few false negative results.